 Most of these neurologic diseases are caused by drinking a lot of alcohol for several months or years, leading to physical dependence and extensive internal damage.
 When the digestive system and liver cannot process alcohol, and the person chooses to drink instead of eat, they begin to suffer nutritional deficiencies that can cause serious brain damage.
 Most alcohol-related neurologic conditions are caused by deficiencies in thiamine, or vitamin B1; folate, or vitamin B9; and vitamins C6 and B12.

-Types of Alcohol-Related Neurologic Diseases
+Types of Alcohol-Related Neurologic Disorders

 There are several neurological diseases that can be caused by alcohol abuse, including fetal alcohol syndrome, dementia, and some symptoms associated with alcohol withdrawal.
 Alcohol-related neurological diseases include: